Early Visit From Santa Puts The Heat On Clovis

 Still, an even bigger consideration than Rubraca’s immediate launch could be business development.
 Clovis was believed to have been trying to sell itself before the rociletinib blow-up, and this might again become a consideration.

 More money could also come in handy, notwithstanding the $319m of cash, less $281m of senior convertible debt, that Clovis reported at the end of the third quarter.
-Perhaps, expectations of an imminent equity raise suppressed Clovis’s share price, which closed up just 9% yesterday.
+Perhaps expectations of an imminent equity raise supressed Clovis’s share price, which closed up just 9% yesterday.

-Or maybe it was the realization that Rubraca has a fearsome opponent in Tesaro’s niraparib.
-For now, Clovis’s key advantage is that it has secured approval in germline as well as somatic BRCA-mutated third-line ovarian cancer patients, whereas Lyparza has only the former, in fourth-line patients, on its label.
+Or maybe it was the realisation that Rubraca has a fearsome opponent in Tesaro’s niraparib.
+For now Clovis’s key advantage is that it has secured approval in germline as well as somatic BRCA-mutated third-line ovarian cancer patients, whereas Lyparza has only the former, in fourth-line patients, on its label.

 It is believed that 18% of ovarian cancer patients carry a germline BRCA mutation, which can be inherited, while 7% are somatic (acquired) BRCA mutants.
 But niraparib could shake things up because it has generated outstanding data in an entirely different setting – second-line maintenance – in a broad population of BRCA mutants as well as patients who are HRD-positive and HRD-negative.